 This North Berkeley neighborhood (more formally referred to as North Shattuck) is considered the birthplace of California cuisine – it is here that Alice Waters began Chez Panisse in 1971, deftly marrying French recipes with California ingredients.
 The Gourmet Ghetto is not all about Chez Panisse, however, not by a long shot.
 In fact, it is nothing short of culinary connoisseur nirvana!
-Just a sampling of the “don’t miss” Gourmet Ghetto establishments: Saul’s Deli (just the thought of Niman Ranch pastrami on organic ACME rye bread makes my mouth water), Café Gratitude (if amazing raw foods are more to your liking), Love At First Bite Cupcakery, the Cheeseboard Collective (a neighborhood staple since 1967 and at this location since 1975), the Juice Bar Collective, Vintage Berkeley wine shop and the very first Peet’s Coffee & Tea, which opened here in 1966.
+Just a sampling of the “don’t miss” Gourmet Ghetto establishments: Saul’s Deli (just the thought of Niman Ranch pastrami on organic ACME rye bread makes my mouth water), Love At First Bite Cupcakery, the Cheeseboard Collective (a neighborhood staple since 1967 and at this location since 1975), the Juice Bar Collective, Vintage Berkeley wine shop and the very first Peet’s Coffee & Tea, which opened here in 1966.
 Just so you know: that’s not a comprehensive list.
 There are many more restaurants and the Epicurious Garden, as well, a food hall sometimes referred to as “the Ferry Plaza Lite.”
 You will likely end your Gourmet Ghetto culinary adventure with the words, “I will never eat again,” but you will… so maybe stop by Gregoire for some delicious (albeit pricey) gourmet takeaway?

 By the way, foodies visiting San Francisco should put a visit to Omnivore Books on their “must do” lists; feel free to check out the comments on Yelp to get a sense of why.
 In a building that once housed a butcher shop in San Francisco’s Noe Valley neighborhood, this bookstore is world-renowned for its collection of new and used cookbooks.
 Also, be sure to check out the Events tab on the Omnivore Books website to see what chefs, sommeliers and/or culinary authors may be speaking or signing their latest work during your San Francisco vacation.